JDPlays-Madhouse/king_of_the_hill/README.md

 ##### Platform Battle

 This sets for Twitch to come in on one side and YouTube to come in on the other.
-Default = False.
+Default = True.

 ```url
 http://localhost:28080/?platformBattle